 Spending Previous Years Money

 - When you sign up for a flex spending account it is for money spent during January-December of that calendar year.
 However, if you have money left over after December, you are eligible to incur expenses through March 15 and submit receipts through March 31 for the remaining money from the previous year.
-When you are incurring expenses for last years money, you cannot use your debit card.
-You will need to use your own money then submit a claim online by uploading the receipt for reimbursement.
-When uploading this claim you should check the box that says "Yes" for pay from prior plan year.
+When uploading this claim you should check the box that says "Yes" for "pay from prior plan year."